 Substance Substitution: Wherever possible, hazardous substances will be replaced with less hazardous ones.
 It will be the responsibility of the Managing Director to investigate the availability of replacement substances and put them to use as soon as possible.
-Substances must also be assessed as necessary.
-Advice from Stallard Kane Ltd shall be sought where applicable.
+Substances must also be assessed as necessary..